|Title||Project Name||Background Image|

 The project comprises 30 contiguous claims 100% owned by Tri Origin.
 The claims cover a prospective area of over 76 km2 (7,600 hectares), and tie onto the western-most claims held by Detour Gold Corporation.

 No previous exploration work is recorded on the property due to the belief that a large portion of the Canadian Shield west of the Detour mine area is underlain predominately by granitic rocks and gneisses.
 This area is entirely covered by glacial overburden so this earlier belief was not established through factual data but came about due to lack of bedrock mapping.
 By comparison, exploration activity for over 80 kilometres east of the Detour mine area into Québec has uncovered several important new gold and base metal discoveries.

-Geophysical signatures from regional airborne magnetic surveys flown by the Ontario government exhibit similarities between the Detour West property and the Detour Mine area.
-No other surveying has been conducted and Tri Origin believes that the application of modern exploration technologies will result in rapid delineation of prospective drill targets.
+Geophysical signatures from a VTEMTM survey flown over the Detour West property by Tri Origin exhibit similarities to geophysical signatures at the Detour Mine Area.
+No other surveying has been conducted and Tri Origin believes that the application of modern exploration technologies, such as deep-looking EM and IP, will result in rapid delineation of prospective drill targets.
 No claims are held by other companies around the Tri Origin property - the region is open for exploration and expansion.